 What does reliability mean?
-Naively, if the VIX index is low, one would expect the volatility in the market several months in the future to be low.
+Naively, if the VIX index is low, one would expect the volatility in the market to be low for several months in the future.

 If the index is higher, limited future volatility would be expected.
 And if the index is very high, extreme volatility would be expected.

 Since it’s measuring future chaos, one would want it to be reliable.
-However, not overly reliable, since chaos is inherently unpredictable.
+However, it is not overly reliable since chaos is inherently unpredictable.

 The hypothesis, if not rejected, will supply specific volatility measurements we may be able to use in trading.

-We then took the combined monthly returns of the S&P 500 for the same period, and created a data set comparing returns to volatility in six month periods, looking out six months from each month to select and normalize combined returns of the S&P to each VIX category, generating several thousand data points.
+Then, the combined monthly returns of the S&P 500 for the same period are taken.
+We created a data set comparing returns to volatility in six-month periods, looking out six months from each month to select and normalize combined returns of the S&P to each VIX category, generating several thousand data points.

 We hypothesized that the VIX category would not predict combined returns.

-Thus, we were able to reject the hypothesis, and proceed under the assumption that VIX values above 19 correlate with different combined returns than VIX values between 15 and 19 (VIX values below 15 were assumed to have little to no market volatility and were ignored).
+Thus, we could reject the hypothesis and proceed under the assumption that VIX values above 19 correlate with different combined returns than VIX values between 15 and 19 (VIX values below 15 were assumed to have little to no market volatility and were ignored).

 Therefore, opportunities to profit exist for several months after a change in the VIX.
-You can also use something like the TTM Squeeze to make quick trading decisions.
+You can also use the TTM Squeeze to make quick trading decisions.

 Is the VIX a Leading Indicator?

-- When it comes to indicators, we get leading or lagging.
+When it comes to indicators, we get leading or lagging.
 When an indicator is lagging, it reads past data.
-The VIX would be a leading indicator.
-Because it’s economic data that's used to predict and forecast future events.
+The VIX would be a leading indicator because it’s economic data used to predict and forecast future events.

 A pattern screener uses several parameters to decide if a pattern is present (or likely to be present) in stock prices.
 For example, an ascending or descending channel is defined by the distance between the trend lines, the number of breakouts, the entrance criteria to the pattern (when prices begin to move within the trend lines), and the exit criteria (when have prices diverged far enough from the trend lines to be called an exit).

-If you were to look at several months of stock prices and apply a particular pattern screener, you would identify a number of instances of the pattern in the data.
+If you were to look at several months of stock prices and apply a particular pattern screener, you would identify several instances of the pattern in the data.

-- More breakouts will appear to be exits because breakouts will occur more often and move further above or below the trend lines, and fail to match the screener’s breakout parameters.
+- More breakouts will appear to exit because breakouts will occur more often, move further above or below the trend lines, and fail to match the screener’s breakout parameters.

-- The trend lines will be further apart, also failing to match the screener’s parameters.
+- The trend lines will be further apart, failing to match the screener’s parameters.